How To Clean A Durastill Water Distiller

 - Add ¼ cup of Durastill Still Clean to the boiling chamber.
 Durastill Still Clean is made especially for Durastill Water Distillers!
 Still Clean has one simple ingredient: citric acid (found in lemons, limes and other citrus fruit).
 This food grade citric acid is used to clean the stainless steel boiling chamber and all of the components therein.
 Still Clean is the safest, fastest, easiest and most effective cleaner for Durastill Water Distillers!
 It does an excellent job of dissolving minerals, water scale and other boiling chamber residue.

-- Drain the dirty water from the boiling chamber out the side drain.
+- Drain the scale, residue, debris, and dirty water from the boiling chamber out the side drain.
 If the boiling chamber has not been cleaned in a long time or if you just have alot of scale, buildup and junk in your distiller, you may find that the drain gets clogged.
 I will just take a spoon and scoop out the junk.
 Depending on the chemicals in your water this may look different, but mine is almost like a fine sand like texture.
 NOTE: If the boiling chamber is not as clean as you want it then repeat the cleaning process again.